SEND CORE OFFER

 All Key People have been trained to recognise indications of SEN. Where there are concerns, all staff are aware of the need to inform the school’s SENCo, which is currently the Deputy Headteacher.
 Specialist intervention is always sought where appropriate, and specific recommended strategies to support children would be followed.
 We regularly liaise with speech and language therapists, specialist advisory teachers and educational psychologists.
 Reports are always obtained following visits which recommend specific programmes of learning for children.

-All staff are trained in First Aid and Safeguarding.
+All staff are trained in child protection and safeguarding.
 There is a specially trained first aider and staff have paediatric first aid training.
-There are designated staff for safeguarding concerns, currently the Headteacher and Deputy Headteacher.
+There are designated staff for safeguarding concerns.
 All Key People hold, or are working towards a minimum of NVQ level 3.
 Training is refreshed regularly and all opportunities for additional training are sought to ensure that staff have an up-to-date working knowledge of SEND issues and current legislation.
-We are currently ensuring all staff attend a twelve week ‘Learning Language and Loving It’ Corse which is led by speech therapists and some staff have received ‘More than Words’ training.
-The SENCO has attended Attention Autism training.
+Many staff members have attended a twelve week ‘Learning Language and Loving It’ Corse which is led by speech therapists and some staff have received ‘More than Words’ training.
+The SENCo has attended Attention Autism training.
 Makaton is used throughout the school and all staff will have an opportunity to attend this training.
 Through whole staff training, we have developed our understanding of how to support children with specific needs.
 We have a knowledge of using appropriate strategies to support children with autism and behavioural needs.

-There are formal occasions such as Parent’s Consultation meetings, Open mornings and afternoons and consultation sessions where parents are involved in discussions about their child’s education.
+There are formal occasions such as parent consultation meetings, open mornings and afternoons and consultation sessions where parents are involved in discussions about their child’s education.
 We also have an ‘open door’ policy where parents are usually able to speak to a Key Person before or after the morning and afternoon sessions.
 Working parents are able to telephone to arrange for a Key Person to call them back or email via the school office if there is a particular issue they wish to discuss.
-Parents are represented on the school governing body.
+Parents are represented on the school Governing Body.
 Parents of children with SEN are regularly involved in discussions through reviews.